mirajehossain/library-backend/README.md

 1. **Redis Cache Integration**: Utilizing Redis caching can improve application latency, reducing the need for repetitive database queries.

-2. **Additional Authorization**: Adding an extra authorization layer enhances security measures, ensuring that only authorized users can access the application, and also mitigating unauthorized access.
+2. **Additional Authentication & Authorization**: Adding an extra authentication and authorization layer enhances security measures, ensuring that only authorized users can access the application, and also mitigating unauthorized access.

 3. **Rate Limiting**: Implementing a rate limiter adds a layer of protection against DDoS attacks and malicious bot activity.